andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 ### When Factoring, Find a Simple Case
 We got here by trying to see the wood for the trees, and as in many other circumstances on our journey, finding a simple case of something frequently helps, just like it did above.

-### When Factoring, Ask "What Gives a a Zero Result?"
+### When Factoring, Ask "What Gives a Zero Result?"
 The prime example of "a simple case" is when our result is zero.
 If you can find this, you have one of your factors pre-rolled.
 (N.b. a "factor" can be an expression rather than a number, e.g. $(x - 1)$)

 ## Gelfand Problem 113